The Children’s Brain Tumor Family Foundation Hosts Second Annual “No Laughing Matter on October 22 at Carolines on Broadway

 The purpose of the event is to raise much-needed research funding for rare and inoperable tumors while honoring the brave children like Walker Lipton, who have been impacted by a pediatric brain tumor diagnosis.
 The incidence of brain tumor diagnoses among children has been increasing over the past 40 years, yet little progress has been made in advancing cures.
 Brain tumors are the most common tumors found in children, and also the most fatal.

-In addition to side-splitting comedy, the evening will include an award presentation to Emma Hill, who helped her daughter, Elizabeth, create “Elizabeth’s Hope,” before she passed away in 2012.
+In addition to side-splitting comedy, the evening will include an award presentation to Mike Minter and Emmie Hill, who helped their daughter, Elizabeth, create “Elizabeth’s Hope” before she passed away in 2012.
 Elizabeth’s Hope was the cornerstone for the creation of the Weill Cornell Medicine Children’s Brain Tumor Project.